-The best shoes for heel pain and heel problems are the pair that support your whole foot.
-Unfortunately, because everyone is different, I can’t give you the exact advice on which pair of shoes to buy, but I can give you a few pointers of what to look out for and also recommend a good brand that most people seem to think helps them most.
+The best shoes for heel pain and heel problems are the pair that supports your whole foot.
+Unfortunately, because everyone is different, I can’t give you the exact advice on which pair of shoes to buy, but I can give you a few pointers on what to look out for and also recommend a good brand that most people seem to think helps them most.

 If you are suffering from heel pains when you walk, first thing in the morning or after standing for a long period of time, there are a few reasons why this might happen.
 Plantar Fasciitis, heel spurs or stone bruises are just some of the issues that might be causing the pain.

 Apart from visiting your podiatrist, making sure you rest and exercise correctly to help reduce pain in your feet, the best and forward-thinking solution is to make sure you have a good pair of shoes that support your feet properly.

 Here are our best shoes for heel pain:

 What the shoe must have if you are looking to reduce heel pain.

 Make sure the shoe does not twist at the heel.